Circumnavigating Lake Simcoe

 Day One to Orillia

-Riders meet in Barrie, Ontario in the morning for the first day's ride.
+Riders meet in Bradford, Ontario in the morning for the first day's ride.
 Parking will be available for the duration of the tour.
-Continuing from Barrie we'll hug lake Simcoe till we arrive in Orillia for our first overnight stay, the home of renowned Canadian author Stephen Leacock.
+From Bradford we'll travel through the Holland Marsh and the travel north staying as close to the lake as possible.
+We'll ride around the beautiful Barrie harbour at Kempenfelt Bay, past the famous » Spirit Catcher sculpture by Ron Baird.
+From Barrie we'll hug lake Simcoe till we arrive in Orillia for our first overnight stay, the home of renowned Canadian author Stephen Leacock.
 Orillia is widely considered to be Mariposa, the fictional town in Leacock's Sunshine Sketches of a Little Town.
 The sinking of the ramshackle steamboat Mariposa Belle is among the more memorable episodes in that series of short stories.

 Early the next day we pass by the Mnjikaning Fish Weirs, a national historic site.
 These freshwater fish traps pre-date the Great Pyramids of Egypt and are among the oldest remnants of human habitation in North America and we ride to a waterfront accommodation on Lake Simcoe.

 Our route follows the west side of the lake as we pass by farmland and through a cottage district that is being transformed to year-round residences away from the bustle of the big cities.
-We'll pass through the Holland Marsh, the richest patch of farmland in Ontario that often is referred to as the province's vegetable garden.
-Our ride ends in Barrie and we'll visit downtown Barrie and ride around the beautiful harbour, past the famous » Spirit Catcher sculpture by Ron Baird.
+We'll pass through portions of the Holland Marsh again, the richest patch of farmland in Ontario that often is referred to as the province's vegetable garden.

 Tour Summary Dates and Fees